Quran-35:12 Surah Fatir English Translation,Transliteration and Tafsir(Tafseer).

 • Shaheen International

-44. Although the ship is heavy and water is thin and light, the ship does not sink.
-This is due to the splendour of Allah Almighty
+Although ships are heavy and the water light, they do not sink.
+This is due to the power and splendour of Allah Almighty, Who allows such a delicate balance.

 Ibn-Kathir